espinoco/espinoco.github.io/src/gitconfig.md

                git log --pretty=oneline @{u} -$1; \
            fi" && :
 [core]
-    # Sets the Vi editor to create and edit the commit and tag messages
+    # Sets the Vi editor to create and edit the commit and tag messages.
     editor = vi
 [pull]
     # Updates the current branch only if it can be "fast-forwarded" without creating new commits